newjersey/navigator.business.nj.gov/content/src/certifications/mwbe.md

 descriptionMd: While New Jersey state government does not give special consideration to vendors that hold Minority- or Women-Owned Business Enterprise (M/WBE) certificates, some State licenses, municipal or federal contracts do give special consideration.
-Learn more about government contracts.
 urlSlug: mwbe
 name: Obtain a Minority/Women-Owned Business
 id: mwbe